 Dows Lane Elementary School

-All students are screened to identify those who are considered at-risk of not learning the necessary skills for students’ grade levels.
-Parents of students who are identified as being at-risk will be notified before the student receives additional support.
+All kindergarten-3rd grade students are screened three times a year, to identify those who are considered at-risk of not learning the necessary skills for students’ grade levels.
+Families of students who are identified as being at-risk will be notified before the student receives additional support.
 Identified students will receive support based on their level of need.
-Students who receive RtI services will be monitored to determine whether the specific support is working and to provide information to the student’s teachers on how to adjust instruction to meet the student’s needs.
+Students who receive MTSS services will be monitored to determine whether the specific support is working and to provide information to the student’s teachers on how to adjust instruction to meet the student’s needs.

-At Dows Lane, we screen all students three times each year to determine who will receive Response to Intervention (RtI).
+At Dows Lane, we screen all students (kindergarten-3rd grade) three times each year to determine who will receive MTSS services.

 Data-Based Decision Making

 Teachers use the information from the screening and progress monitoring assessments to make decisions about instruction.
-We want to make sure each student is getting the right instruction at the right tier to be successful.
-Teachers, RTI providers, Related Service Providers, and Administrators meet throughout the year to discuss students and their academic and social emotional needs.
+We want to make sure each student is getting the right instruction at the right tier (level) to be successful.
+Teachers, MTSS providers, Related Service Providers, and Administrators meet weekly to discuss students and their academic and social emotional needs.
 Teachers communicate with families about plans to best meet their child's learning and behavior needs.

 Students who are identified for being at-risk receive additional targeted instruction in small groups.
-Tier 2 support is generally provided by an interventionist or a special education teacher in a pull-out location.
+Tier 2 support is generally provided by an interventionist, Related Service Provider, or a special education teacher in a pull-out location.

-Students in this tier receive more frequent, more intensive additional instruction in a very small group.
-Tier 3 support is generally provided out of the classroom by someone other than the classroom teacher,
+Students in this tier receive more frequent and/or more intensive additional instruction in a small group or 1:1.
+Tier 3 support is generally provided outside of the classroom by someone other than the classroom teacher.

-Classroom teachers and MTSS Related Service Providers monitor the progress of each student to see what changes, if any, need to be made to the RtI instruction the student receives.
+Classroom teachers and MTSS Related Service Providers monitor the progress of students to see what changes, if any, need to be made to the MTSS services that the student receives.